szeness/DieGarageSimulation/README.md

 and also how many cars should be registered.

-after u set those two options u can start an actual Simulation where the cars park in at random parking buildings and park out after a while. where and when to park and leave is based on an ai i made where the chances that something happens is relativ and dynamic random. ^^
+after u set those two options u can start an actual Simulation where the cars park in at random parking buildings and park out after a while. where and when to park and leave is based on an ai i made where the chances that something happens is dynamic and with chances from to to explain .

 so if u press play cars will park in and out and u can see it on the screens where and wich car. also u can switch between the buildings and see for each of them the usage in % and the numbers of free lots.